ndonfris/fish-lsp/README.md

 set -gx fish_lsp_show_client_popups
 ```

+If you're interested in disabling specific diagnostic messages, the [wiki](https://github.com/ndonfris/fish-lsp/wiki) includes a table of [error codes](https://github.com/ndonfris/fish-lsp/wiki/Diagnostic-Error-Codes) that should be helpful.
+Diagnostics are a newer feature so [PRs](https://github.com/ndonfris/fish-lsp/blob/master/docs/CONTRIBUTING.md#getting-started-rocket) are welcome to improve their support.

 #### Command Flags

 Both the flags `--enable` and `--disable` are provided on the `fish-lsp start` subcommand. __By default, all handlers will be enabled__.